puyogo-suzuki/goscheme/Readme.md

  **NOT** SCHEME IMPLEMENTATION BY **GOLANG**.

 ## requirements
- - OS : macOS, DragonFlyBSD, FreeBSD, Windows 11 (maybe Linux)
+ - OS : macOS, DragonFlyBSD, FreeBSD, Windows 11/10 (maybe Linux)
- - GNU make
+ - GNU make(Excluding Windows)
- - Compiler : APPLE Clang or Clang or Visual C++ 2019
+ - Compiler : APPLE Clang or GCC or Clang or Visual C++ 2015-2022

-GCC cannot compile due to "error: backslash-newline at end of file"

 Below microcomputers could run.
  - ESP32(not included in this repository)